fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

-**Overall, Task 10 shows how CAD geometry can be used to build complex models for use in OpenMC neutronics simulations.**
+- CAD geometry can be used to build complex models for use in neutronics simulations.

 &ensp;